guyroutledge/atozcss/_drafts/2016-05-11-keyframe-animations-with-sass.md

 }
 {% endhighlight %}

-The only downside to this method is when needing to create an animation that will be reused multiple times by multiple selectors - with different values of `animation-delay` for example.
+The only downside to this method is when needing to create a set of keyframes that will be reused multiple times by multiple selectors
+- with different values of `animation-delay` for example.
 With this mixin this isn't possible as the name of the block of keyframes is abstracted away as a randomly generated string.

 I'd probably argue that we've refactored our mixin one step too far and actually made it overly complex, a little too abstract and not suitable